RUSTLE OF WHISPERS, Bruno FABBRIS

 His artistic approach is written in his own monochrome of black, grey and brown, used in a very simple and natural light.

-Fascinated by the emotion aroused by the captured moment, which our retina or memory tries to capture and print, he is fascinated by the unpredictability of the image.
+Fascinated by the emotion created by the captured moment, which our retina or memory tries to capture and print, he is fascinated by the unpredictability of the image.
 He thus seeks to capture the pure emotion of a body or a face in all its simplicity.
 This is a unique moment.

 To achieve this, Bruno Fabbris strives to create a relationship of trust with his model, involving her in his creativity to capture the sacred moment.
 It is the model's presence that gives the image its consistency.
 An alchemy.